 Shifting the immune system from TH2 to TH1 is much more difficult but a very effective way of changing the environment of the immune system so there are more T-cells to fight infection, bacteria, viruses and other pathogens.

-LDN may be an effective way for some children with autism to reduce inflammation and improve their immune systems.
+LDN may be an effective way for some children with neuroimmune and autoimmune disorders to reduce inflammation and improve their immune systems.

 Test for Phosphalipase 2 (PLA 2)